THE FIELDS

 Fending fatigue,

-The weight of hot and humid Sarasota air,
+The weight of sultry Sarasota air,

 With the sun now falling, much easier to bear.